-On March 18, 2010, Mr. Wynn and Wynn Las Vegas entered into an Amended and Restated Agreement of Lease (the "SW Lease") for two fairway villas to serve as Mr. Wynn's personal residence.
+On March 18, 2010, Mr. Wynn and Wynn Las Vegas entered into an Amended and Restated Agreement of Lease (the "SW Lease") for a villa suite to serve as Mr. Wynn's personal residence.
 The SW Lease amends and restates the prior lease.
 The SW Lease was approved by the Audit Committee of the Board of Directors of the Company.
 The term of the lease commenced as of March 1, 2010 and runs concurrent with Mr. Wynn's employment agreement with the Company; provided that either party may terminate on 90 days notice.
-Pursuant to the SW Lease, the rental value of the fairway villas will be treated as imputed income to Mr. Wynn, and will be equal to the fair market value of the accommodations provided.
+Pursuant to the SW Lease, the rental value of the villa suite will be treated as imputed income to Mr. Wynn, and will be equal to the fair market value of the accommodations provided.
 Effective March 1, 2010 through February 29, 2012, the rental value was \$503,831 per year as determined by the Audit Committee with the assistance of a third-party appraisal.
 Effective March 1, 2012, the rental value is \$440,000 per year based on the current fair market value as established by an independent third-party appraisal and approved by the Audit Committee.
-As provided for in the lease, the rental value for Mr. Wynn's villa will be re-determined every two years during the term of the lease based upon an independent third-party appraisal.
-Certain services for, and maintenance of, the fairway villas are included in the rental.
+As provided in the lease, the rental value for Mr. Wynn's villa will be re-determined every two years during the term of the lease based upon an independent third-party appraisal.
+Certain services for, and maintenance of, the villa suite is included in the rental, as well as the use of minimal warehouse space at Wynn Las Vegas.